frank4o4/OSEP-OSWE-OSED-Joplin-Template/README.md

-# OSEP-Joplin-Template
+# OSEP & OSWE-Joplin-Template
-OSEP Joplin Template I used for my exam
+OSEP & OSWE Joplin Template I used for my exam

-## Remove Joplin Title from export
+# Remove Joplin Title from export

 Under Options go to Custom Stylesheet for rendered Markdown and click Button